testdevlab/TestRay/README.md

   	- Type: back
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)

+### <a id="update_settings"></a>update_settings

+Updates Appium driver settings.
+The value must be provided as a JSON object.
+JSON keys can be optionally placed in quotes.

+    - Type: update_settings
+      Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
+      Value: { waitForIdleTimeout: 10, 'allowInvisibleElements': true, "elementResponseAttributes": "name" }

 ## API